clemenko/hobbyfarm/nsg-workshop/content/step-10.md

 +++
-title = "Downstream Cluster - Challenge"
-weight = 10
+title = "Downstream Cluster - Challenge A" weight = 10
 +++

-## Downstream Cluster - Challenge

 Let's create a downstream cluster on the `z_downstream` vm.